Defending women’s rights

 A strong, local women’s group can change the situation for hundreds of women within a community.

+Across the world, women are forbidden to work by their husbands.
+If the marriage collapses, they can be left with nothing.
 With the support of an ActionAid group, women in desperate situations can learn farming or business skills so they can feed their children and send them to school.

 We help women claim land by learning their inheritance is a right.
 And we also set up cooperatives where women like Emerance in Rwanda can support each other, start businesses and earn their own money.